Careers by Major - Geology & Earth Science

 Note: career profiles for many of the above jobs are available in the Career Centre.
-Those marked with an asterisk(*) can be viewed using Career Cruising, a Cdn. electronic career guide available in the Centre
+Those marked with an asterisk(*) can be viewed using Career Cruising, a Canadian electronic career guide available on CLN under the Resources tab.

 - Mineral and hydrocarbon companies

 - Critical Thinking / Problem Solving